 - Nausea and/or vomiting

-Identifying the types of gastric pain
+Identifying the types of gastric pain in Singapore

 The above symptoms are generic symptoms associated with gastric pain.
 However, some patients experience more unique symptoms or experience these symptoms differently.
 Let me explain these characteristics.